Frequently asked questions (FAQ)

 • Ketamine has been shown to be effective in some individuals with major depression (including treatment resistant depression), suicidal thoughts, anxiety disorders, obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
 These are complex and highly individual diagnoses, and for many people ketamine becomes part of a treatment plan that may include psychotherapy, conventional psychopharmacology, lifestyle interventions, and other modalities such as eye movement desensitization and reprocessing (EMDR), transcranial magnetic stimulation (TMS), etc.

-• Psychedelic therapies with LSD, psilocybin (“magic mushrooms”), and the like, are undergoing a resurgence of interest and clinical research after being made illegal in 1971 with the passage of the Controlled Substances Act.
+• Psychedelic therapies with LSD, psilocybin (“magic mushrooms”), DMT, and the like, are undergoing a resurgence of interest and clinical research after being made illegal with the passage of the Controlled Substances Act in 1971.
 MDMA-assisted therapy was made illegal in 1986.
 Prior to being banned, there was tremendous academic and professional interest in using these therapies in mental health.
-Current clinical trials are focusing on MDMA-assisted therapy for PTSD, and psilocybin-assisted psychotherapy for major depression.
-Both of these medicines are wending their way through the laborious FDA approval process.
-As of now, these therapies are still illegal, and therefore unavailable outside of clinical trials.

 Many people consider ketamine therapy to be a form of psychedelic-assisted therapy.
-Ketamine is currently the only legal psychedelic medicine available in the US.
+Ketamine is currently the only legal psychedelic medicine available in all 50 states.

 • Comfortable, loose-fitting clothing is best.
 Bring an extra pair of socks to keep your feet warm.
 You are welcome to bring a favorite blanket or pillow to keep you cozy.